particle-iot/rgb-pixel-clock/README.md

   <img src="images/Electronside.JPG" width="300">

 3. Next, insert the provided microSD card into the socket.
-   **IMPORTANT**:  The microSD socket's card detect conflicts with the shield's normal operation if a microSD card is not inserted.
-As such, a microSD must be inserted even if not used.
+  **IMPORTANT:  The microSD socket's card-detect hardware conflicts with the shield's normal operation if a microSD card is not inserted.
+As such, a microSD MUST be inserted even if not used.**

   <img src="images/sdinserted.JPG" width="300">